Have first-year questions?

 What are my options in first-year housing?

 Housing & Residence Life (HRL) welcomes students of all genders at UVA, with a goal of providing housing accommodations that are conducive to individual academic success.
-HRL offers an inclusive housing option, known as open housing, to students who wish to request roommates regardless of their sex or gender identity.
+Mixed Gender Housing is comprised of rooms, suites, or apartments of different genders that are located within the same Resident Advisor group.
+Open Housing allows students to request roommates regardless of their gender identity within the same room, suite, or apartment.
 We also offer individual assistance for students who wish to explore on-Grounds housing options that accommodate their gender identity or gender expression.

-To learn more, please visit our Open Housing page.
+To learn more, please visit our Inclusive Housing FAQ.

-What should I know about preferencing a residential college on my housing application?
+What should I know about opting into a residential college on my housing application?

-- If you select a residential college as a preference on your housing application, you will be given additional application instructions to complete.
+• If you select a residential college on your housing application, you will be given additional application instructions to complete.

-The $400 deposit you may hear about is the Admissions deposit.
-First years are not required to pay a deposit for housing.
-You will be billed for your housing fees later this summer.
+The only deposit required is your enrollment deposit to accept the offer of admission at the University.
+Students are not required to pay a deposit for housing.
+You will be billed for your Fall sememster housing fees during the summer.

 How is my assignment made?

 Our assignment software randomly generates your room assignment after the application deadline.
-While your preference for a traditional first-year area room or a residential college room that you state on your application will impact your housing assignment, it is not guaranteed that your assignment will reflect your stated preferences.
+While preferences for Special Communities that you select on your application will impact your housing assignment, it is not guaranteed that your assignment will reflect your stated preferences.

 We cannot consider special requests other than accommodations made through the Student Disability Access Center (SDAC).
 See “How can I receive assistance from the University if I have a disability or medical condition?” below.